-The Designated Senior Safeguarding Lead and the Safeguarding Manager should:
+The Designated Safeguarding Leads should:

 - Ensure the College's Policies are known and used appropriately. - Ensure the College's Safeguarding Policy is reviewed annually, and the procedures and implementation are updated and reviewed regularly, and work with governing bodies regarding this. - Ensure the Safeguarding Policy is available on request, and parents know referrals about suspected abuse or neglect may be made and the role of the College in this. - Link with the local authority and Leeds Children's Safeguarding Board (LCSB) to make sure staff are aware of training opportunities and the latest local policies on safeguarding.